 The Commodore 64 version of Warm Up, along with World Cup 90, was developed by the talented team of Ivan Del Duca (currently director of technology at 505 Games) and Antonio Miscellaneo, at the time respectively 21 and 19 years old.
 From an interview in Zzap!, it is reported that their World Cup 90 was among the greatest hits at the London Virgin Store for several weeks which is something that Del Duca remembers having seen when going to his very first ECTS.
 Del Duca talks about the work done on the interface of Warm Up which uses a pointer, similarly as the Amiga version, along with all the various tricks used to keep the scrolling at a smooth 50FPS.
 While also mentioning it as the first commercially released multiload Commodore 64 game to be developed in Italy, Del Duca also refers to a cartridge version that, apparently, never came to pass.
 The graphics for the Commodore 64 version for Warm Up were designed by “the best Italian video game graphic artist” as Miscellaneo calls him: Massimo Magnasciutti, one name which will be quite familiar to anyone who has read the history of Dynabyte.

 Talking with Ivan Del Duca he mentions, today, that the games he worked on were not much gameplaywise “yes, we were good programmes, but having the vision to make a game fun, to really make the experience of playing it remarkable, that was something that at the time was out of our reach.”.
 He also mentions his and Miscellaneo’s first work was probably among the most expensive games for Genias: “we were a bit arrogant perhaps, and asked something in the realm of 18 million liras (19k euros of today) and Arioti agreed!
-I remember he actually went to meet us in Belluno, so he was pretty adamant that we should work for Genias.
+I remember he actually went to meet us in Belluno, so he would try and convince us to only work for Genias.
 We didn’t even know how the rules of soccer!” he laughs.

 After seeing what happened with the original 3D version of Warm Up, finally, we go back to Amiga and the Dardari bros.
 While Francesco considers Over the Net the best game they developed, he mentions Warm Up as an actual proof that they had grown as a team.
 “It was also our first, and last, game to be developed in Assembler by Davide, instead of C, as that would have been too slow”.